patri0t86/ACManager/README.md

 - ThwargFilter installed in Decal.
 - Have your portal bot account set to login automatically (Auto Relaunch).
-- Set your On-Login command for the default character to `acm start`.
+- Set your On-Login command for the default character to `/acm start`.

 ## FAQs